Places to play, grow, eat and meet

 Along the way we help those involved develop their confidence and skills as volunteers and volunteer leaders, help them understand more about the way local services are run and create a host of valuable new facilities from skateparks to war memorials.
 Our work provides new opportunities for people to meet and get to know each other and helps to adapt neighbourhoods to cope with the impacts of climate change.

 Our local environments matter.
-Over the next two years, working alongside other organisations, we aim to mobilise a major public campaign to ensure people continue to value and use their green spaces and that politicians and businesses respond by making sure they are protected and funded.
+We work alongside other organisations to ensure people continue to value their green spaces and that politicians and businesses respond by making sure they are protected and funded.
 Britain was the first country in the world to recognise the importance of urban green spaces and created the first public parks by connecting business and municipal leaders with the concerns of local communities.
 With your help we aim to revive that pioneering spirit.

 The Groundwork Community Project Toolkit gives you the tips, tools and guidance you need to create your own community project.